oneapi-src/document-automation/README.md

 subsequently, outputs the inference time of the model.
 The user can collect the logs by redirecting the output to a file as illustrated below.

->**Note** : You can enable bf16 training by setting the bf16 flag to 1.
-Please note that this flag MUST be enabled only on Intel® Fourth Gen Xeon® Scalable processor codenamed Sapphire Rapids that has bf16 training support and optimizations to utilize AMX,the latest ISA introduced in this family of processors.
+>**Note** : You can enable bf16 inference by setting the bf16 flag to 1.
+Please note that this flag MUST be enabled only on Intel® Fourth Gen Xeon® Scalable processor codenamed Sapphire Rapids that has bf16 support and optimizations to utilize AMX,the latest ISA introduced in this family of processors.

 ```shell